mindsdb/mindsdb-docs-old/mindsdb-docs/docs/datasources/snowflake.md

 # Connect to Snowflake Data Warehouse

-Connecting MindsDB to Snowflake could be easly done with a few clicks.
+Connecting MindsDB to the [Snowflake](https://www.snowflake.com/) could be easly done with a few clicks.

 #### Connect to Snowflake